chariotsolutions/aws-examples/cloudtrail_to_elasticsearch/README.md

 So instead, we extract the year and month from the key that CloudTrail uses to write the event file.
 This is extracted via regular expression.

-# Bulk Upload

-The Lambda responds to new files arriving on S3.
-However, if you had CloudTrail enabled, you'll already have events stored on S3.
-To load these files into Elasticsearch, you can use the bulk loader, which can read from S3 or a local directory.

-1. Install all of the dependencies.
-You can use either of the Makefiles to do this.

-2. Set the necessary environment variables:

-    * `ES_HOSTNAME`: the hostname of the OpenSearch cluster
-    * `AWS_ACCESS_KEY_ID`: your AWS access key
-    * `AWS_SECRET_ACCESS_KEY`: your AWS secret key
-    * `AWS_REGION`: region where the OpenSearch cluster resides

-    Note 1: the AWS keys are used to explicitly authorize the OpenSearch HTTPS requests, so you can't just use a configured profile.

-    Note 2: the provided AWS credentials must have the `es:ESHttpGet`, `es:ESHttpPost`, and `es:ESHttpPut` permissions on the OpenSearch cluster.

-3. Run the program:

-    ```
-    PYTHONPATH=`pwd`/build python -m cloudtrail_to_elasticsearch.bulk_upload --dates 2022-04-01 2022-04-30 --s3 my_bucket cloudtrail_prefix
-    ```

-    The `PYTHONPATH` configuration makes your dependencies available (if you're using Poetry, you could alternatively use `poetry run`).

-    The `--dates` option specifies a starting and ending date; you should start with the date of the first CloudTrail events loaded to your S3 bucket, and end with the current date.
-Updates are idempotent, so you can (and should) overlap with any events that are already in OpenSearch.
-If you don't specify this parameter, the program will load all events in your bucket -- which may take quite some time.

-    The `--s3` option tells the program to read from an S3 bucket and prefix; replace the values shown here with those for your installation.
-If you've downloaded events, you can use the option `--local` with the path of your download directory, and the program will read event files from there.

-Assuming that you've done everything right, you should see a series of "processing" messages that let you know what file is being processed, interspersed with "writing events" messages that tell you how many events have been written in each batch.
-The number of files may be quite long; I recommend using the `tee` program and saving the output to a file to make sure there are no errors.